SICKAG/sick_scan_xd/USAGE.md

 Further (common and scanner specific) options can be set via launchfile, see [Common parameters](#common-parameters) and configure the settings in the launchfile corresponding to the scanner type.

-Note: After modifying a launch-file, it has to be installed by running `catkin_make_isolated --install --cmake-args -DROS_VERSION=1` to be located and used by `roslaunch`.
+Note: After modifying a launch-file, it has to be installed by running `catkin_make_isolated --install --cmake-args -DROS_VERSION=1 -Wno-dev` to be located and used by `roslaunch`.

 On ROS-2 you can launch sick_generic_caller by python-launchfiles, too.
 Use